-To facilitate the transfer of general education course credits from one state college to another, Colorado developed a statewide guaranteed transfer (GT) program (gtPathways Planning Guide) and a statewide transfer policy. gtPathways applies to all Colorado public institutions of higher education.
+To facilitate the transfer of general education course credits from one state college to another, Colorado developed a statewide guaranteed transfer (GT) program (gtPathways Planning Guide) \ and a statewide transfer policy. gtPathways applies to all Colorado public institutions of higher education.
 There are more than 300 lower-division general education courses in 20 subject areas approved for guaranteed transfer.
 Courses are approved periodically and apply as of the date they were approved (please note effective term).
 GT courses are noted in the course descriptions by a statement, and their GTxxx designation.
 Courses without the GT designation are not guaranteed to transfer; however, some may transfer depending on the student's program of study and the decision of the receiving institution.
 Students should consult with their advisors when selecting courses for transfer.

-gtPathways link: for a list of all gtPathways Courses and the gtPathways General Education Curriculum
+Guaranteed Transfer (GT) Pathways General Education Curriculum | Higher Education (colorado.gov): for a list of all gtPathways Courses and the gtPathways General Education Curriculum.

-Transfer Degrees link: for a list of all CCCS Degrees with Designation (and other agreements) for guaranteed transfer of AA or AS degrees to bachelor's degree programs at Colorado public institutions of higher education.
+Transfer Degrees | Higher Education (colorado.gov): for a list of all CCCS Degrees with Designation (and other agreements) for guaranteed transfer of AA or AS degrees to bachelor's degree programs at Colorado public institutions of higher education.